Education Cannot Wait (ECW) is the first global fund dedicated to education in emergencies and protracted crises.

 Additional information on ECW’s mandate, investments modalities and strategic objectives and results framework is available in our ECW Strategic Plan 2018-2021.

-ECW-supported programmes span a wide spectrum of context-specific activities designed to meet education needs for crises-affected children and youth aged 3-18 years old and are implemented through 42 implementing partners at country-level (as of 31 March), including UN agencies, international and national NGOs.
+ECW-supported programmes span a wide spectrum of context-specific activities designed to meet education needs for crises-affected children and youth aged 3-18 years old and are implemented through 60 implementing partners at the country-level (as of 31 October 2018), including UN agencies, and international and national NGOs.
 To learn more about ECW’s achievements in its first year of operations, read our blog post or consult the ECW Results Report: April 2017 – March 2018.